 Why was I absent from Bristol’s Extinction Rebellion protests last week?
 I’m a left leaning voter who accepts time is running out for climate change action.
 Last winter I spent eight days upgrading my loft insulation to reduce my gas consumption by about 10% – which is one of many actions I’ve taken to reduce my carbon output.
 So why did I cycle past the protest each day instead of joining in?

-Although XR are doing an important job of keeping climate change in the news cycle, I believe there’s a limit to what these street protests will achieve.
+Although XR are doing an important job of keeping climate change in the news cycle, I believe there’s a limit to what XR’s protests will achieve.

 Expect to hear more about carbon dividends in the next few years.
 The latest IPCC report and the increased frequency and intensity of extreme weather events this year in particular, is perhaps finally focusing minds across party lines on ways to make carbon taxes politically acceptable.